VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -search.maxTagValues int
      The maximum number of tag values returned per search.
 See also -search.maxLabelsAPISeries and -search.maxLabelsAPIDuration (default 100000)
   -search.maxUniqueTimeseries int
      The maximum number of unique time series, which can be scanned during every query.
 This allows protecting against heavy queries, which select unexpectedly high number of series.
-Zero means 'no limit'.
+Zero means 'calculate automatically by available resources'.
 See also -search.max* command-line flags at vmselect
   -smallMergeConcurrency int
      Deprecated: this flag does nothing -snapshotAuthKey value